pspiagicw/machine-learning-showcase/README.md

-I am psppiagicw a programmer/coder at heart.I am also math nerd with interest in AI/ML.
+I am pspiagicw a programmer/coder at heart.I am also math nerd with interest in AI/ML.

 <div align="center">